HosenbundIO/fullstackopen/part3/phonebook/README.md

 Create a cloud-based MongoDB database for the phonebook application with MongoDB Atlas.

 Create a mongo.js file in the project directory, that can be used for adding entries to the phonebook, and for listing all of the existing entries in the phonebook.

+The application should work as follows.
+You use the program by passing three command-line arguments (the first is the password).

+The new entry to the phonebook will be saved to the database.
+Notice that if the name contains whitespace characters, it must be enclosed in quotes.

+If the password is the only parameter given to the program, then the program should display all of the entries in the phonebook.